wilblack/py-ramps/DEPLOY.md

 - After it creates the `samconifg.toml` file edit it and make `confirm_changeset` false is in the default environment.

-- Make sure you delete the existing stack if there is one.
+- Make sure you delete the existing stack if there is one. `aws s3api delete-bucket --bucket mtb-ramps --profile personal` `aws s3 rb s3://mtb-ramps --force --profile personal`

 FOO